Top 3 Best Bedding for Rats Compared and Reviewed

 Flax and Boon

 This filler is hygroscopic and retains the smell inside, although wet pellets turn into dust and are traumatic in a solid form.

 Sometimes, there are sharp stalks that can cause injuries.
 Increased dustiness provokes rhinitis.
-But here the manufacturer is important.
+But here the manufacturer is essential.

 Corn eco bedding for rats consists of crushed corn stalks.
 It can be:

 If you want to replace sawdust, a variant of small-scale corn filler will be optimal.
-The coarse filler emits less dust.
+The coarse cartridge emits less dust.
 It does not injure the pet’s skin; thus, it suits better.

 They are hypoallergenic, hygroscopic, but, like all granules, turn into porridge when wet.
 This contributes to dermatitis and respiratory diseases.

-It is not allergic and does not have a negative effect on rodents’ mucous membrane.
+It is not allergic and does not harm rodents’ mucous membrane.
 It is possible to replace it with gardening mulch.

 This group comprises newspapers and magazines, office paper, cellulose, paper towels (napkins).